-On June 22, 2003, the San Francisco Bay Area Rapid Transit District (BART) opened an extension to San Francisco International Airport that also interfaces with Caltrain and SamTrans bus services at the new Millbrae Intermodal Station.
-Extensions from Hayward to Warm Springs and from Warm Springs to Santa Clara are also planned.
+The San Francisco Bay Area Rapid Transit District (BART) is currently constructing an extension to San Francisco International Airport that will also interface with Caltrain and SamTrans bus services at the new Millbrae Intermodal Station.
+Programmed to be completed in the winter of 2002, this service is assumed to be in place under the No-Project Alternative.